Retail Media Networks: what they are, how they work, and why they matter in 2026

 Retail media networks have established themselves as an essential channel for modern advertisers, combining the targeting precision of first-party data with the attribution certainty of closed-loop measurement.
 For brands, the opportunity is clear: reach high-intent shoppers at the moment of purchase decision and prove exactly how advertising drives sales.

-• Brands should invest in RMNs now because the channel is still maturing.
-Early adopters gain experience optimizing campaigns, build relationships with retail media sales teams, and secure inventory before competition intensifies further.
+- Brands should invest in RMNs now because the channel is still maturing—but the window is narrowing.
+With growth settling into low double digits per WARC, the land-grab phase is closing.
+Early movers gain experience optimizing campaigns, build relationships with retail media sales teams, and secure inventory before competition intensifies further.
 Waiting means entering a more crowded, expensive marketplace.

 The retailers winning in this space will balance monetization with user experience, invest in technology infrastructure that makes campaigns easy to execute, and prioritize transparency in measurement.
 For brands, success requires treating retail media as a distinct channel with unique characteristics, not simply another place to run display ads.